davisjp1822/SMD_Control_Server/README.md

 disconnect
 ```

-Of course, full documentation may be foudn in *docs/html*.
+Of course, full documentation may be found in *docs/html*.
 I **highly** recommend browsing the docs, as they will provide all of the motion commands available!